VCityTeam/UD-Imuv/README.md

 > ⚠️ TIP : allias `gm` doesn't work in powershell because it conflicts with the command Get-Member !!!!

-If at runtime the Imuv server displayed image errors then you should check the installation of those binary dependencies.
+If at runtime the Imuv backend displayed image errors then you should check the installation of those binary dependencies.

 ### Install Parse-Server and MongoDB (optionnal)